cncf/wg-coc/README.md

 The CNCF Code of Conduct Working Group (“CoC-WG” or “Working Group”) is a working group whose intended output is an updated CoC incident resolution structure and updated set of policy documents including:
 -  **[Updated CNCF Code of Conduct]:** This document will contain improvements to the existing CNCF Code of Conduct and will eventually replace the existing CNCF Code of Conduct.
--  **[CNCF Code of Conduct Committee Description]:** This document will describe the size, composition, eligibility requirements, term lengths, procedures for electing or appointing the committee members, and decision-making processes.
+-  **[CNCF Code of Conduct Committee Charter]:** This document will describe the size, composition, eligibility requirements, term lengths, procedures for electing or appointing the committee members, and decision-making processes.
 -  **[Incident Resolution Procedures]:** This document will explain how to submit a report, policies regarding information sharing and confidentiality, how conflicts of interest are dealt with, and other procedures related to review, investigation, and resolution of an incident.
 -  **[Jurisdiction Policy:](https://github.com/cncf/wg-coc/blob/main/coc-committee-jurisdiction-policy-proposed.md)**  This document will explain how to determine whether an incident falls under the jurisdiction of LF Events, the CNCF CoC Committee, or a project-level CoC Committee.